Saturday, December 28, 2024

 The Violin Lesson” (Season 3: Ep.
 13)

 The son of a violin maker comes home to spend Christmas with his family, but unfortunately … it’ll be his last, as he’s tragically dying of AIDS.
 Now our visiting Angels help the elder violin player, and his family accept the devastating revelation.
-Peter Michael Goetz and Millie Perkins gust star in this episode, and the performances all around are very good.
+Peter Michael Goetz and Millie Perkins guest star in this episode, and the performances all around are very good.
 The dramatic moments earn their poignant effects, there’s a great message about acceptance, and everything closes on a strong note.
 All around, a perfectly good episode of the show, but probably the Christmas episode I like the least.
 The holiday is more of a backdrop, and isn’t woven into the story as nicely as their other Christmas outings.

-There are moments set in a Christmas tree lot or by a Snow Man, but the events of the episode could have easily played out at any given time of the year.
+Once in a while we'll get a scene in a Christmas tree lot or by a Snow Man, but the events of the episode could have easily played out at any given time of the year.
 That, and it also covers similar ground as previous installments, including a family member accepting someone for who they are, and someone’s imminent death landing on the holiday, just like in the previously mentioned “Fear Not!”.
 Still, not a bad episode at all … I’d say it’s just the least best in feeling like Christmas.

 It Came Upon a Midnight Clear” (Season 4: Ep.
 12)